nordic-institute/X-Road/src/security-server/e2e-test/README.md

 pipeline and runs its package-independent prep immediately — lxd tooling install/init/networking, k8s kind/helm install — so that work overlaps the build instead of waiting for it.
-Only once that prep is done does the leg poll for a readiness marker artifact uploaded by `build-and-package`: lxd and compose wait for `artifacts-ready` (native packages + the e2e-test fat jar);
-k8s waits for `images-ready` (all image pushes, since it deploys images that land later in that job).
+Only once that prep is done does the leg poll for a readiness marker artifact uploaded by `build-and-package`: lxd waits for `artifacts-ready` (native packages + the e2e-test fat jar); compose and k8s wait for `images-ready` (all image pushes, since both deploy run-tagged images that land later in that job — the compose stack's image refs are baked into the jar's `.env` at build time).
 The marker also carries the image registry and tag, which the lanes would otherwise get from `needs.build-and-package.outputs.*` — unavailable without the `needs` edge.
 Provisioning reuses the DEB/RPM package artifacts (lxd) or pushed images (k8s) produced by the build job — nothing is